ryan258/ai_story_marketing/README.md

 ## Future Improvements

+- Implement remaining agent classes (MarketingExpert, SocialMediaTeam, MarketingTeam)
+- Develop comprehensive test suite for all components
+- Integrate all components in the main application flow
 - Implement more sophisticated AI model interactions
 - Enhance the web interface with real-time updates
 - Add support for image generation in marketing materials